The Secret to Unleash Your Creativity: Play, Passion, and Personal Projects

 • Improvisational

-In my recent blog on Overcoming Creative Blocks, I explained how the brain doesn’t like being creative or learning new things because it takes effort and the brain prefers the path of least resistance.
+In my recent blog on Overcoming Creative Blocks, I explained how the brain doesn’t like being creative or learning new things because it takes effort, and the brain prefers the path of least resistance.
 However, when we combine play with learning and creativity, we can bypass this resistance because play triggers the release of feel-good brain chemicals like dopamine.

 The most creative people engage with play purposefully.
-As Paul Rand, a prominent American designer of the 20th century puts it in his article Design and the Play Instinct, “A problem with defined limits, with an implied or stated system of rules… is conducive to the instinct of play.”
+As Paul Rand, a prominent American designer of the 20th century, puts it in his article Design and the Play Instinct, “A problem with defined limits, with an implied or stated system of rules… is conducive to the instinct of play.”
 Rand recognized that pure play without boundaries will result in empty exploration.
 However, when we define imagination with rules and limitations, we create a problem to be solved.
 We invent a creative game to play.
 We create a need for curiosity, improvisation, and innovative thinking.
 This combination allows creatives to walk the line between freedom and discipline.

 Here are some questions and prompts to get you thinking about and defining your project.
 Use these as brainstorm prompts or journal your answers: